fortenforge/defconquals2018-official/README.md

 We have a DSA signing oracle which we can induce to sign messages with a biased nonce.
 The bias is small (only 8 bits), but it's enough to cause a full break.
 The attack is described pretty well in [this stackexchange answer](https://crypto.stackexchange.com/questions/44644/how-does-the-biased-k-attack-on-ecdsa-work).

 The attack uses the [LLL algorithm](https://en.wikipedia.org/wiki/Lenstra%E2%80%93Lenstra%E2%80%93Lov%C3%A1sz_lattice_basis_reduction_algorithm) which is quite possibly the biggest cryptographic hammer out there.
 It can be used to break a dizzying array of cryptographic algorithms, and it shows up in CTFs [all the time](https://ctftime.org/writeups?tags=coppersmith&hidden-tags=LLL%2Ccoppersmith) these days.

+The LLL algorithm solves the problem of *lattice reduction*.
+Simply put, given a set of linearly independent vectors m0, m1, ... mn, the LLL algorithm will try to find a different set of vectors b0, b1, ... bn that span the same space, with the goal of making the resulting vectors *short* (small in magnitude) and *orthogonal*.

 ### Flag